PASTAplus/content-x/templates/featured/featured-msp.md

 ### Description

-Urban agriculture is expanding globally and can recycle food waste nutrients.
+Urban agriculture is expanding globally and can recycle nutrients from food waste back into the human food system.
 However, imbalanced compost application can cause nutrient losses and pollution.
-This dataset is a part of a larger study investigating nutrient dynamics in urban agriculture and quantifying its impact on the ecosystem in Minnesota.
+This dataset is a part of a larger study investigating nutrient dynamics in urban agriculture and quantifying its impact on the Minneapolis-Saint Paul urban ecosystem.
+This study has provided research opportunities for more than 60 undergraduate students and high school interns.

-The project collected data from urban farms and community gardens and analyzed nutrient budgets and soil and leachate nutrient levels.
-Additionally, the research conducted a controlled experiment on compost type and application rate and simulated rainfall intensity.
-One of the studies aims was to estimate cumulative nutrient fluxes from urban agriculture at a city scale and provided research opportunities for undergraduate students and high school interns.
+Data archived here are from a 6-year experiment in which replicated garden plots receive annual inputs of different types and amounts of compost, and fluxes of water and nutrients were quantified.

 <div>
   <div class="gallery">